 You can, for example, create a smart list that only shows tasks that must be completed within the next month, tasks that don't have a deadline, and tasks that were accomplished within the last week.
 With a smart to-do list, you won't forget about a priority.

 Paper to-do lists

-When they’re getting started, people typically envision making their own to-do lists using paper, such as sticky notes or fill-in calendars.
-However, they often forget that a paper to-do list will take more effort to manage over days and weeks than other options.
+When they're getting started, people typically envision making their own task lists using paper, such as sticky notes or fill-in calendars.
+However, they often forget that a paper list will take more effort to manage over days and weeks than other options.

 They may also have to shuffle around their plans every day and modify their to-do list more frequently if priorities shift or items need to be rearranged.

 Furthermore, a paper to-do list does not provide security, and you cannot carry all of your paper to-do lists with you wherever you go – it's just not feasible.